giacomomellone/CARE/docs/System Requirements Document (SRD).md

 - **CARE-260**: The system shall encrypt all sensitive data, both in transit and at rest, using industry-standard encryption protocols.
 - **CARE-270**: The system shall conduct regular security audits and address all identified vulnerabilities within 1 month.

-### 4.5 Compliance

-- **CARE-150**: The system shall comply with all relevant ECSS standards, with zero non-compliance issues.
-- **CARE-180**: Assumes compliance with all relevant environmental and data privacy regulations.

 ### 4.6 Monitoring and Alerting

 - **CARE-210**: The system shall include real-time monitoring tools to track system health and alert administrators of any potential issues.